NVIDIA Holoscan SDK v2.7.0

 name: scheduler components: - type: nvidia::gxf::MultiThreadScheduler parameters: max_duration_ms: 5000 clock: misc/clock worker_thread_number: 5 check_recession_period_ms: 3 stop_on_deadlock: false --- name: misc components: - name: clock type: nvidia::gxf::RealtimeClock

-The Epoch scheduler is used for running loads in externally managed threads.
+The Epoch Scheduler is used for running loads in externally managed threads.
 Each run is called an Epoch.
 The scheduler goes over all entities that are known to be active and executes them one by one.
 If the epoch budget is provided (in ms), it would keep running all codelets until the budget is consumed or no codelet is ready.
-It might run over budget since it guarantees to cover all codelets in epoch.
+It might run over budget since it guarantees to cover all codelets in an epoch.
 In case the budget is not provided, it would go over all the codelets once and execute them only once.

-The epoch scheduler takes in the following parameters from the configuration file -
+The Epoch Scheduler takes in the following parameters from the configuration file:

 Parameter name